EN

 The High Court agreed with the subcontractor.

-It was emphasized in the judgment that the survey report was one-sided, because it had been obtained by the contractor in a case where the subcontractor was not a party.
-The High Court also remarked that the survey report was obtained after the case against the subcontractor had been filed and that the subcontractor had informed the contractor that he was not a party to the arbitration case and therefore not the survey.
+The judgment emphasized that the survey report was one-sided because it had been obtained by the contractor in a case to which the subcontractor was not a party.
+The High Court also remarked that the survey report was obtained after the case against the subcontractor had been filed and that the subcontractor had informed the contractor that he was not a party to the arbitration case and, therefore, not the survey.

 For that reason, the contractor could not submit the survey report in the case against the subcontractor.